Rebirth Year Ten

 The “Shadows of the Bat: House of Gotham” arc continues here.
 Having broken Bruce’s back, Bane reigns supreme over a chaotic and burning Gotham.
 Two-Face, Joker, Scarecrow, and Anarky are all at large as well.
 In the Batcave, the paralyzed wheelchair-using Bruce speaks with Tim about Jean-Paul and the current situation.
 Bruce orders Tim to seek out and help the teen that was orphaned by Joker years ago.
 (Bruce knows the teen isn’t of the same ilk as the rest of the super-villain community.)
 Robin confronts the orphaned teen and his pal Elliot, taking down the latter.
 Robin then tries to convince the orphaned teen that he and the Bat-Family want to help him, but he gets interrupted by Batman (Jean-Paul), who goes zero to a hundred and begins chasing and assaulting the orphaned teen, eventually pelting him with razorblade Batarangs and knocking him off a bridge.
 Paramedics are able to save the orphaned teen’s life.

-–FLASHBACK: From Batman: The Brave and The Bold Vol. 2 #14 Part 5—and referenced in the second feature to Detective Comics #1054.
+–FLASHBACK: From Batman: The Brave and The Bold Vol. 2 #14 Part 5—and referenced in the second feature to Detective Comics #1054 and Black Canary: Best of the Best #1.
 Originally told in “KNIGHTQUEST” and “KNIGHT’S END.”
 It has been a couple months since Bane broke Bruce’s back.
 The hyper-violent new Batman (Jean-Paul Valley Jr) busts all the remaining Arkham escapees (including Joker, Two-Face, and Scarecrow), roughs up a newcomer called Tally Man, and then defeats Bane.
 Meanwhile, as he did in the Modern Age and New 52, Bruce makes a miraculously speedy recovery.
 (Some metahuman healing power, magick, or science fiction-type event must occur, helping Bruce heal-up in mere months.)
 Bruce re-trains his body under the tutelage of Lady Shiva, who forces him to run a gauntlet against a swarm of ninjas led by the Armless Master.
-Wearing a martial arts gi and Tengu mask, Bruce defeats the opponents.
+Wearing a martial arts gi and Tengu mask, Bruce defeats Shiva’s opponents.
+(Notably, Shiva will make it be publicly known that she was the one that helped bring Batman back to fighting form during this time period.)
 Ready for action against Jean-Paul, Bruce returns and forcibly takes back the mantle of the Bat.
 Afterward, Bruce puts the Tengu mask on display as a trophy in the Batcave.

 –REFERENCE: In Catwoman Vol. 5 #58 and Batman/Catwoman: The Gotham War – Scorched Earth #1.
 Batman puts Bane’s luchador costume (complete with Venom-injecting backpack) on a mannequin display in the Batcave.